 What is a Learning Management System?

-A Learning Management System (LMS) is a software that helps manage, create, share, track, and analyze online training programs.
-It enables Learning and Development (L&D) teams to provide continuous, high-quality training that supports the company’s growth and success.
+A Learning Management System (LMS) is software that allows you to organize, develop, distribute, track, and evaluate online training programs.
+It enables Learning and Development (L&D) teams to deliver ongoing, high-quality training that contributes to the company’s development and success.

 List of 7 Types of Learning Management Systems: